RaseelJafar/bin-packing-mips/README.md

-echo "# Bin Packing in MIPS
+# Bin Packing in MIPS

 A simple MIPS Assembly program that solves the Bin Packing Problem using: